-The Directors of Arowana International Limited (ASX: AWN) are pleased to announce that its education platform, EdventureCo, has completed a transaction to acquire all of the issued share capital of DDLS Australia Pty Ltd (“DDLS”) from ACTE Pty Ltd.
+The Directors of Arowana International Limited (ASX: AWN) are pleased to announce that its education platform, EdventureCo, has completed a transaction to acquire all the issued share capital of DDLS Australia Pty Ltd (DDLS) from ACTE Pty Ltd.

 DDLS is Australia’s largest information and communications technology training business and is a highly regarded national brand that has been operating for over 25 years.

-With 6 campuses across every mainland state of Australia and the ACT, DDLS possesses a blue-chip client base of governments and corporates including the Department of Defence, Australian Federal Police, CSIRO, Australian Taxation Office, Telstra, ANZ Bank, Commonwealth Bank and Boeing.
-The business delivers vendor and industry certified courses for Microsoft, Cisco, Citrix, CompTIA, PMI, VMware and many others, with 100% of its revenue being fee for service.
+With six campuses across every mainland state of Australia and the ACT, DDLS possesses a blue-chip client base of governments and corporates including the Department of Defence, Australian Federal Police, CSIRO, Australian Taxation Office, Telstra, ANZ Bank, Commonwealth Bank and Boeing.
+The business delivers vendor- and industry-certified courses for Microsoft, Cisco, Citrix, CompTIA, PMI, VMware, and many others, with 100% of its revenue being fees for service.

-DDLS has a historic 3 year average revenue of $37.1m, EBITDA of $2.0m and EBIT of $1.3m.
-Pursuant to the transaction documentation, AWN has agreed to purchase all the issued share capital in DDLS for a net purchase price of $4.7m payable in tranches on or before 30 June 2018, funded from existing financial capacity.
-The transaction documentation contains customary warranties, limitations and restraints for a transaction of this nature.
+DDLS has a historic three-year average revenue of $37.1m, EBITDA of $2.0m and EBIT of $1.3m.
+Pursuant to the transaction documentation, AWN has agreed to purchase all the issued share capital in DDLS for a net purchase price of $4.7m, payable in tranches on or before 30 June 2018, funded from existing financial capacity.
+The transaction documentation contains customary warranties, limitations, and restraints for a transaction of this nature.
 The acquisition of DDLS is part of AWN’s strategy to build an education group that is run in accordance with our modus operandi and tempo.
-It sees the formation of a new education platform, EdventureCo, that will encompass Everthought Education, AWN’s existing building and construction training business, and DDLS.
+It sees the formation of a new education platform, EdventureCo, that will include Everthought Education, AWN’s existing building and construction training business, and DDLS.